Andrew Melville: Scottish academic

 In addition to teaching, Melville continued to study Oriental literature, and in particular acquired from Cornelius Bertram, one of his brother professors, a knowledge of Syriac.
 At Geneva as early as 1572 he met Joseph Scaliger and Francis Hottoman, who in 1572, after the massacre on St. Bartholomew's day, took up their abode in that city.
 While he lived at Geneva the massacre of St Bartholomew in 1572 drove immense numbers of Protestant refugees to that city, including several of the most distinguished French men of letters of the time.
 Among these were several men learned in civil law, and political science, and associating with them increased Melville's knowledge and enlarged his ideas of civil and ecclesiastical liberty.

 In 1574 Melville returned to Scotland, and almost immediately received the appointment of Principal of the University of Glasgow, and began its renewal.
 Besides his duties in the university, he officiated as minister of the church of Govan, in the vicinity.

 Melville set himself to establish a good educational system.
 He enlarged the curriculum, and established chairs in languages, science, philosophy and divinity, which were confirmed by charter in 1577.
 His fame spread, and students flocked from all parts of Scotland and beyond.
-He assisted in the reconstruction of the University of Aberdeen in 1575, and to do for St Andrews what he had done for Glasgow, he was appointed Principal of St Mary's College, St Andrews, in 1580.
+He assisted in the reconstruction of King's College of the University of Aberdeen in 1575, and to do for St Andrews what he had done for Glasgow, he was appointed Principal of St Mary's College, St Andrews, in 1580.
 His duties there comprised the teaching of theology, Hebrew, Chaldee, Syriac and Rabbinical languages.